alexplaskett/alexplaskett.github.io/_posts/2020-2-18-macos-kasan.md

 Having code coverage feedback information exposed from the kernel allows for coverage guided based fuzzing.
 On KASAN kernel builds, there is a driver interface exposed for KSANCOV called '/dev/ksancov'.
 The implementation for this is within san/ksan.c source file.

-There is also a test utility within san/tools/ksancov.c which can be used to obtain the information from the running kernel.
+There is also a test utility within san/tools/ksancov.c which can be used to obtain the information from the running kernel (provided it is built correctly!).

 The general process for a userspace program to obtain coverage data from the kernel is as follows: